 Food

-Avoid canned food; it adds weight, so you can opt for packaged dishes such as rice or noodles.
-Oatmeal bars are great for snacks and mixing together to make a hearty breakfast.
+Avoid canned food; it adds weight, so opt for packaged dishes such as rice or noodles.
+Oatmeal bars are great for snacks and can be mixed together to make a hearty breakfast.
 If caffeine is a must, you can pack instant coffee and tea sachets.
-Make sure to plan your meals and pack them accordingly, food can be heavy, but you wouldn’t want to starve in the middle of nowhere.
+Make sure to plan your meals and pack them accordingly.
+Food can be heavy, but you wouldn’t want to starve in the middle of nowhere.

 Survival Backpacking Tips

-Survival tips don’t only concern what to do in sticky situations but also include what to bring around for the journey to make it easier.
+Survival tips include not only what to do in sticky situations but also what to bring along for the journey to make it easier.

 Bring your must-have medication

-You must never travel without your medications, even if we’re talking about simple painkillers.
+You must never travel without your medications, even if they are simple painkillers.
 If you have a medical condition, make sure to pack your necessary meds and inform your backpacking buddies of your condition.
-Pack painkillers, itching cream, antibiotics, an anti-allergen, treatment for mosquito bites, band-aids, fever medication and sunscreen.
+Pack painkillers, itching cream, antibiotics, an anti-allergen, treatment for mosquito bites, band-aids, fever medication, and sunscreen.

 Download Offline Maps or buy a detailed map of the area

-There’s rarely a map of a place that isn’t available on map applications today, so it’s handy to download an offline version of them to navigate through the area.
-However, this advanced technology did miss a couple of spots, especially with under-travelled tracks and older cities; this is where a paper map comes in handy.
-It’s best to get a small map of the exact city or area you’re heading to, which will show all the detailed spots that map applications might have missed.
+There’s rarely a map of a place that isn’t available on map applications today, so it’s handy to download an offline version of them to navigate the area.
+However, this advanced technology missed a couple of spots, especially with under-travelled tracks and older cities; this is where a paper map is handy.
+It’s best to get a small map of the exact town or area you’re heading to, showing all the detailed spots map applications might have missed.

 Inform your bank if you’re going backpacking overseas